chart-scatter-3dObject Detection and Tracking

 1. Understanding Object Detection with YOLO

 What is Object Detection?
 Object detection is the process of identifying and locating one or more objects within an image or video.
-It involves drawing bounding boxes around detected objects and assigning class labels (e.g., "car," "person," "dog") to them 5.
+It involves drawing bounding boxes around detected objects and assigning class labels (e.g., "car," "person," "dog") to them 5arrow-up-right.

 How YOLO Works (High-Level Overview):